terra-money/oracle-feeder/price-server/README.md

 # `price-server`

-This component is reponsible for computing the exchange rate of LUNA to submit and makes it available through an HTTP endpoints.
+This component is responsible for computing the exchange rate of different assets from multiple data sources and make it available through HTTP endpoints.

 ## Instructions